 Village Healthcare and Rehabilitation is located in Mcallen, Texas.
-Featuring an overall rating of C, this looks like a middle of the pack nursing home.
-This grade was right in line with the city grade in Mcallen, which admittedly is admittedly a bit below average nationally.
+Featuring an overall rating of B, this looks like a very respectable nursing home.
+We found this nursing home to be better than most of the nursing homes in Mcallen, which has a city grade of B-.
 You also may want to review this nursing home's category grades below.
 Long-term care grades are discussed in the next section.

 Village Healthcare and Rehabilitation